 Note: No photographs may be taken inside the Mayowood Mansion.
 After tours, visitors may wander the gardens, but are discouraged from wandering the rest of the grounds.
 Commercial photography at Mayowood is not permitted, except with the permission of Mayo Clinic.

-Tickets are available at the History Center; tours by reservation only.
+Christmas tour tickets are available through the History Center; Christmas tours are by reservation only.

 The official address of the Mansion is:

 3720 Mayowood Road SW